Air and Liquid Systems Corp. v. Devries (Decision March 19, 2019)

-So yes, Air and Liquid Systems and Ingersoll Rand might have been involved in the chain of production that resulted in a harmful product, but the companies claim they didn’t actually have anything to do with the harmful part.
+While, Air and Liquid Systems and Ingersoll Rand might have been involved in the chain of production that resulted in a harmful product, the companies claimed they didn’t actually have anything to do with the harmful part.
 Does that count for “chain of manufacture” liability?

 Maritime law factor